Image

 & incontinence

-Pelvic organ prolapse (PoP) refers to descent of pelvic organs (uterus, cervix or vaginal walls) down to or beyond the vaginal opening.
-It is a common condition and affects many women globally.
-A prolapse can significantly affect a woman’s quality of life including sexual function.
-With aging population, increasing awareness and willingness in women to report, the prevalence of PoP is expected to increase.
+Pelvic organ prolapse (POP) occurs when pelvic organs—such as the uterus, cervix, or vaginal walls—descend to or beyond the vaginal opening.
+It is a common condition affecting many women worldwide and can significantly impact quality of life, including sexual function.
+With an aging population and greater awareness, more women are reporting symptoms, and the prevalence of POP is expected to rise.

 Treatment options include conservative management or surgery.
-Conservative management includes Pelvic floor exercises, local (vaginal) estrogen cream and the use of various types of vaginal pessaries.
-Vaginal pessaries are various types of silicon devices (commonly rings) which are placed inside the vagina to treat prolapse.
+Conservative approaches include pelvic floor exercises, local vaginal estrogen cream, and vaginal pessaries—silicone devices (commonly rings) inserted into the vagina to support prolapsed organs.

-Treatment options for urinary incontinence include conservative management or surgery.
-Conservative management includes Pelvic floor exercises, local (vaginal) estrogen therapy and the use of various types of vaginal pessaries.
+Treatment options include conservative management or surgery.
+Conservative measures involve pelvic floor exercises, local vaginal estrogen therapy, and the use of vaginal pessaries.

 Laparoscopy